-- 12.1 The Council may deal with business even though it is not on the Agenda so long as: - 12.1.1 the business is raised by a Motion on Notice under Rule 14 (Motions on Notice); - 12.1.2 the Motion on Notice is delivered to the Proper Officer not later than 4 hours before the start of the Meeting; - 12.1.3 the Mayor at the Meeting, or the Voting Councillors, decide that the business is urgent (see Rule 12.2); and - 12.1.4 the agenda relating to the Meeting states that the Council may deal with urgent business at that Meeting. - 12.2 If the Mayor at the Meeting decides that the Motion on Notice is not urgent, the Mayor shall refer it to the Voting Councillors.
+- 12.3 The procedure for urgent business is as follows: - 12.3.1 the business is raised by a Motion on Notice under Rule 14 (Motions on Notice); - 12.3.2 the Motion on Notice is delivered to the Proper Officer no later than midday on the Friday before the next meeting which falls on the Monday 8; - 12.3.3 the Mayor at the Meeting, or the Voting Councillors, decide that the business is urgent (see Rule 12.412.2); and - 12.3.4 the agenda relating to the Meeting states that the Council may deal with urgent business at that Meeting. - 12.4 If the Mayor at the Meeting decides that the Motion on Notice is not urgent, the Mayor shall refer it to the Voting Councillors.
 The Voting Councillors will then decide whether or not the Motion on Notice is urgent.
 If they decide that it is urgent, they will debate it under Rule 16 Rules of Debate.
 If they decide that the matter is not urgent, the motion shall be deferred to the next Annual or Ordinary Council Meeting (i.e. not to an Extraordinary Council Meeting).